juev/awesome-stars/README.md

 ## Go

+- [gotestyourself/gotestsum](https://github.com/gotestyourself/gotestsum) - 'go test' runner with output optimized for humans, JUnit XML for CI integration, and a summary of the test results.
 - [adrg/strutil](https://github.com/adrg/strutil) - Golang metrics for calculating string similarity and other string utility functions
 - [razorpay/go-financial](https://github.com/razorpay/go-financial) - A go port of numpy-financial functions and more.
 - [cmars/oniongrok](https://github.com/cmars/oniongrok) - Onion addresses for anything.